cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-everpwnage.md

 1. Open the EverPwnage application from your home screen
 1. Tap `Jailbreak`

-::: warning

-If your device crashes or restarts unexpectedly and the jailbreak isn't installed, simply try running the exploit again until it does work.

-:::

 You should now be jailbroken with Cydia installed on your home screen.
 You can use Cydia to install <router-link to="/faq/#what-are-tweaks">tweaks</router-link>, themes and more.

+::: tip

+If you wish to use a more modern package manager, and are using an A6(X) device on 9.0 to 9.0.2, continue to <router-link to="/installing-zebra">Installing Zebra</router-link>

+:::